New Norfolk

 Population growth drivers in New Norfolk are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As per AreaSearch's analysis, New Norfolk's population stood at approximately 7,718 as of August 2025.
-This figure represents an increase of 425 people (5.8%) since the 2021 Census, which recorded a population of 7,293.
-The change was inferred from the estimated resident population of 7,651 from the ABS as of June 2024 and an additional 285 validated new addresses since the Census date.
-This results in a population density ratio of 122 persons per square kilometer, indicating significant space per person and potential room for further development.
-New Norfolk's growth rate of 5.8% since the 2021 census surpassed both the SA3 area (2.4%) and the SA4 region, positioning it as a growth leader in the region.
-Interstate migration contributed approximately 79.3% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+New Norfolk's population is approximately 7,831 as of November 2025.
+This figure represents an increase of 538 people, a 7.4% rise from the 2021 Census count of 7,293 residents.
+The growth is inferred from ABS estimates showing a resident population of 7,651 in June 2024 and additional validated addresses since the Census date.
+This results in a population density of 123 persons per square kilometer.
+New Norfolk's growth rate exceeded that of its SA3 area (2.6%) and SA4 region, making it a growth leader.
+Interstate migration contributed approximately 79.3% to overall population gains recently.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, Tasmania State Government's Regional/LGA projections are adopted, released in 2022 with 2021 as the base year, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future population trends suggest an increase just below the median of Australian statistical areas, with the area expected to grow by 769 persons to 2041 based on the latest population numbers, indicating a total increase of 9.1% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 growth by age group, Tasmania State Government's Regional/LGA projections from 2022 using 2021 as the base year are adopted with adjustments made through weighted aggregation from LGA to SA2 levels.
+Future population trends suggest a median increase for Australian statistical areas, with New Norfolk expected to grow by 769 persons to 2041, representing a 7.5% total increase over the 17-year period.

 Frequently Asked Questions - Population